wanderdust/newsletter/content/posts/029_securing_serverless/index.md

 ### Lambda

-Lambda is one of the most versatile AWS services.
-It can be used to power your AWS APIs, as well as many other workloads.
+Lambda is the one service in AWS that can literally be squeezed anywhere and everywhere, and one of its many uses is that it can be used to power your AWS APIs.
 Lambda functions are charged per millisecond of execution time.

 [**Set Reserved Concurrency**](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html): You can configure reserved concurrency to cap the maximum number of concurrent executions, giving you predictable costs and preventing downstream services (like DynamoDB) from being overwhelmed.
 It also guarantees that other Lambda functions in your account still have room to run, even during heavy load.